thw17/BIO598_Tutorial/README.md

   prefix: /Users/thw/anaconda/envs/BIO598

   ```
 This is perfect, except for the prefix line at the end (which will get in the way for future users that don't have the same prefix).
 So, we'll need to delete that line.
 You can do this in a text editor like ```nano``` or ```vi``` (both come standard in most Linux/UNIX environments).
-If you haven't used ```vi``` or something similar before, you're probably going to have huge issues writing, saving, and exiting, so I would probably avoid it for now.  ```nano``` can be used by simply typing ```nano <filename>```, using your keyboard arrows to move down to the bottom of the file, deleting the last two lines, and following the instructions on the bottom of the screen to exit.
+If you haven't used ```vi``` or something similar before, you're probably going to have huge issues writing, saving, and exiting, so I would probably avoid it for now.  ```nano``` can be used by simply typing ```nano <filename>```, using your keyboard arrows to move down to the bottom of the file, manually deleting the last two lines, and following the instructions on the bottom of the screen to exit.

 We can also delete the last line of the file easily with ```sed```.
 The command for doing so is ```sed '$d' <filename>```.
 This will print the file, without its last line, to the screen.
 If your file is like mine, with one blank line at the end, and the prefix statement on the second to last line, we can delete both and print to a new file with:
   ```